mendersoftware/mender-docs/04.Artifacts/06.Building-for-production/docs.md

 ## Removal of demo layer

-When building for production, we need to remove the demo layer, meta-mender-demo, because its settings are inappropriate for production devices.
+When building for production, we need to remove the demo layer, `meta-mender-demo`, because its settings are inappropriate for production devices.
 Assuming you are still in the `build` directory, this command will remove the demo layer:

 ```
 bitbake-layers remove-layer ../meta-mender/meta-mender-demo